Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-view-types.markdown

 *Description:*

-The entries in the entries in the Space are listed.
+The data entries in the Space are listed.

 *Example Request:*